Synavera-Discorporated/Syn-Syu/docs/Syn-Syu_Overview.md

 The `[applications]` section controls the default inclusion of Flatpak and firmware updates when building the manifest and during subsequent `sync` operations; CLI flags `--with-flatpak` and `--with-fwupd` override the defaults.
+Flatpak metadata is appended by the Bash layer after `synsyu_core` runs; the core binary itself only supports `--with-fwupd`.

 The `[space]` section defines `min_free_gb`, a buffer that must remain free on disk before updates proceed, and `mode`, which controls behaviour when the